alexismp/pdf-merger/README.md

 # Your own PDF Merger (as a Service)

 ## Merge multiple PDF files into one
-This small Java 11 SpringBoot app merges PDF files (think multiple page scans into one file) using a magic ghostscript command.
+This small Java 11 SpringBoot app merges PDF files (think multiple page scans into one file) using a simple Linux command.

 Don't judge the HTML.